pine64/OpenPineBuds/README.md

 ## Usage

-To use this setup to build & flash your pine buds you will need a system with docker setup at the minimum.
+To use this setup to build & flash your PineBuds you will need a system with docker setup at the minimum.
 Docker is used to (1) make this all much more reprodicible and easier to debug and (2) so that we dont mess with your host system at all.
 In order to program the buds from inside of the docker container; privileged mode is used.
 So do be a tad more careful than usual.